Risk Off vs Risk On Trading in Forex

-A risk-off/risk-on environment is defined based on how the market, in general, is seeing a specific event.
-To be more exact, it is representing the market reaction to a specific event and this reaction might take a day, a week, or even more.
+A risk-off/risk-on environment is defined based on how the market in general views a specific event.
+To be more exact, it represents the market reaction to a specific event, and this reaction might take a day, a week, or even more.
 Trading the currency markets is all about perceptions, especially these days when humans are following robots.
-Therefore, how an event is being perceived plays an important role.
-Sometimes the market is so strongly biased that economic releases won’t even matter in the general trend, and the countertrend move is used only for adding to the initial position.
+How an event is perceived therefore plays an important role.
+Sometimes the market is so strongly biased that economic releases won’t even matter in the general trend, and the counter-trend move is used only for adding to the initial position.
 Strong trends tend to have a correlated nature among the Forex currencies, and this is what risk-off/risk-on means.

 Defining a Risk-Off/Risk-On Environment

-Any Forex broker is offering multiple currency pairs to be traded, and these pairs are being divided into two main categories: majors and crosses.
-A major pair is one that has the USD (U.S. Dollar) while a cross is any another currency pair that doesn’t have the dollar in it.
-The reason why the currency pairs are divided like this comes from the fact that the US dollar is the world’s reserve currency.
-This means that the monetary policy moves that the Federal Reserve of the United States is making makes the market shifting aggressively.
-Because of the U.S. dollar’s role, the currency pairs are moving in a correlated manner.
-If the dollar is bullish, dollar pairs will all move in the same direction, with the same being valid if the dollar is bearish.
+Any Forex broker offers multiple currency pairs to be traded, and these pairs are divided into two main categories: majors and crosses.
+A major pair is one that contains the USD (US Dollar) while a cross is any another currency pair that doesn’t have the dollar in it.
+The reason the currency pairs are divided like this comes from the fact that the US dollar is the world’s reserve currency.
+This means that the monetary policy moves that the Federal Reserve of the United States makes cause the market to shift aggressively.
+Because of the US Dollar’s role, the currency pairs move in a correlated manner.
+If the dollar is bullish, dollar pairs will all move in the same direction, with the converse being valid if the dollar is bearish.
 However, this is not what a risk-off/risk-on move is.
-Besides the currency market, equities and commodities are being involved as well.
+Besides the currency market, equities and commodities are also involved.